kandula-rakesh/cs7810_Group1/Meeting Minutes/Meeting Minutes 10-3.md

 * Date completed: 9/28/23

 ### Narrative
-* Wrote the NArrative for use-case
+* Wrote the Narrative for use-case
 * Completed by: Greenewald
 * Date completed: 9/29/23